dell/ansible-powerscale/README.md

 - Get details, create, modify, and delete auth roles.
 - Get details, and modify support assist settings.
 - Get details and modify alert settings.
-- Get details of filesystems, NFS exports, alert_settings, alert_rules, alert_categories, event_groups and alert_channels using Info module.
+- Get details of filesystems, smart quotas, alert_settings, alert_rules, alert_categories, event_groups and alert_channels using Info module.
+- Use query parameters and filters for Info module.

 The tasks can be executed by running simple playbooks written in yaml syntax.